kumar1987an/Server_Configuration/README.md

 # Server_Configuration

-- This automation enables us to configure Unix Servers using EXCEL sheet as provided input
+- This automation enables us to configure Unix Servers using EXCEL sheet that gets converted using JSON